laserpants/trombone/docs/middleware.rst

 ..

-Middlewares are built-in, auxiliary components adaptable to suit specific needs.
+Middlewares are built-in, auxiliary software components adaptable to suit specific needs.
 These components are normally disabled (with the exception of file serving) and must be enabled at run-time.
 See respective section for details on how to activate and configure a component.

 Available Components
 --------------------